What is Overall Equipment Effectiveness (OEE)?

 Step 2: Measure the performance rates

 Is the throughput even and sustains the desired rate, or are there any small stops, idle cycles, and interruptions slowing it down?
-To measure the performance rate, you need to relate the recorded run time to the fastest possible time (ideal cycle time) it takes to produce the analyzed quantity of items (total count).
+To measure the performance rate, you need to relate the recorded run time to the fastest possible time (ideal cycle time) to produce the analyzed quantity of items (total count).

 Step 3: Measure the quality of produced goods